marcostolosa/FwdSh3ll/README.md

 Description
 ==========

-This method of getting a shell is described in a couple of IppSec's videos (VulnHub's [Sokar](https://youtu.be/k6ri-LFWEj4?t=15m35s "VulnHub - Sokar - YouTube") and HTB's [Stratosphere](https://youtu.be/uMwcJQcUnmY?t=21m10s "HackTheBox - Stratosphere - YouTube")).
+This method of getting a shell is described in a couple of IppSec's videos: [Sokar](https://youtu.be/k6ri-LFWEj4?t=15m35s "VulnHub - Sokar - YouTube") (VulnHub) and [Stratosphere](https://youtu.be/uMwcJQcUnmY?t=21m10s "HackTheBox - Stratosphere - YouTube") (HTB).
 The main idea here is to create a named pipe with `mkfifo` command and `tail -f` its input to a `/bin/sh` process.
 The output would go into a regular text file which could be simply `cat`'ted.
 What is also very cool is that you can move around with your current directory saved (i.e., persistent shell) as well as spawn other PTYs.
 Here is how it looks like:

 ![pipes.png](https://user-images.githubusercontent.com/23141800/45626338-f4853a00-ba97-11e8-8f1a-962b4f32a36b.png)